 Aesthetically, Dammann Instruments' seeks to highlight the natural materials used.
 Our designs feature clean lines, balanced proportions, and pleasing curves that complement the tonal balance and clarity of the instrument.
 Standard back and side options include locally grown and harvested hardwoods: Cherry, Walnut, Locust, and Osage Orange with tasteful appointments in exotic or domestic hardwoods, figured shell, and gold or black plated hardware.
 For our mandocellos and guitars, a number of rosette options are available that feature burls, spalted wood, abalone and pearl, and multiple lined purfling.

 Capped with a hand-inlaid headplate veneer and crafted from quality timber, the headstock of a Dammann instrument is structurally strong.
 Our design extends a continuous carbon-fiber reinforcement 1.5" into the headstock, dramatically strengthening the traditional weak point of the truss-rod access route.
-By adding an optional hardwood backplate veneer you can have a headstock with strength and looks in abundance.
+An additional hardwood backplate veneer contributes strength and beauty to the neck.
 With further customization, such as matching hardwood binding and purfling around the headstock edge, accenting crescent inlays, and custom headplate selection, we can craft a headstock with more custom options than some makers offer in their entire instruments!

 Read what our player's think about our instruments here.

 Using a combination of tone wood choices and bracing variations, any number of tonal characteristics can be achieved.
 A variety of neck profiles are available.
 We also offer a range of spacings and widths for both the bridge and the nut to fit personal preferences.